 Stellar Black Holes

 Neither a hole nor really black, a stellar black hole is actually the superdense remains of a very big star that imploded, violently collapsing in on itself, during a supernova.
-(A supermassive black hole, hundreds to a billion times more massive than a big star, is thought to be the collapse of a gargantuan pile of matter that condensed early in the age of the Universe.
-Read about them in our section about quasars.)
+(A supermassive black hole, hundreds to a billion times more massive than a big star, is thought to be the collapse of a gargantuan pile of matter that condensed early in the age of the Universe.)

 The energy released by this sudden transformation of mass into who-knows-what shoves the star’s outer gases far into space where they eventually nourish the formation of new stars and planets.